bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-get-fields.md

-# Get Fields for Price Type Bindings to Customer Groups catalog.priceTypeGroup.getFields
+# Get Price Type Binding Fields for Customer Groups catalog.priceTypeGroup.getFields

 {% note warning "We are still updating this page" %}